quasarframework/quasar-framework.org/source/components/radio.md

 ```

 ## Vue Properties
 Supports `v-model` which should be binded to a String in your scope.
-Choosing one option (clicking/tapping on a radio) makes your `v-movel` change to Radio's `val`.
+Choosing one option (clicking/tapping on a radio) makes your `v-model` change to Radio's `val`.

 | Vue Property | Type | Description |
 | --- | --- | --- |